delaneyj/datastar/code/go/site/static/md/examples/signals_changed.md

 </div>
 ```

-`data-on-store-change` is a special event that is triggered when the store changes.
-This is useful for updating the UI when the store changes.
-In this example we update the `clicks` store with a new value.
+`data-on-signals-change` is a special event that is triggered when the signals changes.
+This is useful for updating the UI when the signals changes.
+In this example we update the `clicks` signals with a new value.
 This triggers a re-render of the `clicks` span element.
 You can still use the `throttle` and `debounce` modifiers to control the rate of updates even further.
-In this case we are sending the store changes to the server to update the lifetime total clicks the server has seen.
+In this case we are sending the signals changes to the server to update the lifetime total clicks the server has seen.

 **Note**: The `.remote` modifier is used to only trigger this event when remotely viewable signals are updated.
 This is useful for not sending data that is not needed to the server.
-To look at the details run `console.log(JSON.stringify(ds.store.value,null,2))` in the browser console.
+To look at the details run `console.log(JSON.stringify(ds.signals.value,null,2))` in the browser console.
 You should see something like

 ```json
 {